ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335200 Hydrocarbon Transmission and Distribution.md

          1. Shall consist of totally encapsulating the primary pipe with minimum of one pipe size larger than primary pipe.
 Secondary containment pipe shall be dual angle filament wound fiberglass reinforced epoxy pipe with an integral epoxy liner and resin rich exterior coating.
 Fittings shall be factory fabricated of 2‑piece construction complete with nut, bolts, and washers for field assembly or rubber boot type with clamp down fastening system, and have Wisconsin approval number for intended use.
 1. NATURAL GAS – ABOVEGROUND
    1. See Division 23 for specifications.
-1. NATURAL GAS – UNDERGROUND*   1.
-ASTM D2513 thermoplastic polyethylene gas pressure pipe with butt-weld or socket-type polyethylene fusion joints and fittings.
+1. NATURAL GAS – UNDERGROUND
+	1. ASTM D2513 thermoplastic polyethylene gas pressure pipe with butt-weld or socket-type polyethylene fusion joints and fittings.
 1. UNDERGROUND PIPE WRAP
    1. Use a flexible polymer film with a coal tar and synthetic elastomeric coating of 36 mil thickness and dielectric strength exceeding 12 KV.
 Use a compatible primer below the polymer film.
    1. VENTS AND RELIEF VALVES
    1. Use pipe and pipe fittings as specified for the system to which the relief valve or vent is connected.
-1. UNIONS AND FLANGES*   1.
-See Division 23 for aboveground system specifications.
+1. UNIONS AND FLANGES
+	1. See Division 23 for aboveground system specifications.
    1. Note:
       1. Do not use flanges for underground gas or oil systems.
 Use fittings that are solvent-welded or fusion-bonded joints only.
 1. P A R T 3 - E X E C U T I O N